contagon/handbook/handbook/33-records-and-reports.md

 ### 33.6.19 Audits of Membership Records

-Each year the stake clerk or an assistant stake clerk ensures that an [audit of membership records](https://churchofjesuschrist.org/help/support/membership-record-audit) is conducted in each ward using [LCR](https://lcr.churchofjesuschrist.org/records/mbr-audit/summary).
+Twice each year the stake clerk or an assistant stake clerk ensures that an [audit of membership records](https://churchofjesuschrist.org/help/support/membership-record-audit) is conducted in each ward using [LCR](https://lcr.churchofjesuschrist.org/records/mbr-audit/summary).
 The stake president may call others who are experienced in membership record keeping to assist with these audits.
-Audits should be completed by June 30 of each year.
+Audits should be completed by June 15 and December 15 of each year.

 ## 33.7 Historical Records